kleene-project/docs/building/dockerfile_best-practices.md

 RUN pkg install -y node20 npm-node20 yarn-node20
 ```

-that can be used as the basis for our two environment-specific images:
+that can be used for the two environment-specific images:

 ```dockerfile
 # Production image